-At twelve, in 1950, his was the 12th ever open heart surgery in the UK, at Guy's Hospital in London.
+At twelve, in 1950, he was the 12th ever open heart surgery patient in the UK, at Guy's Hospital in London.
 As a result of these circumstances, Erik attended 14 schools on three continents, showing great intelligence despite coping with dyslexia.
-He then chose to study Architecture at Kingston-Upon-Thames and went on to design airline facilities at Heathrow; in Benghazi, Libya; Rome, Italy, and in Geneva, Switzerland; as well as housing in Britain.
+He studied Architecture at Kingston-Upon-Thames and went on to design airline facilities at Heathrow; in Benghazi, Libya; Rome and Geneva; as well as housing in Britain.
 His lateral thinking also led to inventions, including a home printing solution and concepts for producing an affordable river-based hydro-electric system.

-Erik's interest in people led him to design and write 'Changing Course', in response to the collapse of Soviet Communism in Eastern Europe in the early 1990s.
-Aimed at aspiring politicians and young professionals, Changing Course provides the basis for the Foundations for Freedom (F4F) training programme of the Initiatives of Change movement, based in Caux, Switzerland.
-It highlights the concepts that underpin the moral and ethical foundations for democratic societies from first principles to issues of personal integrity, and ethical and moral behaviour; drawing on the sources of inner introspection that lead to inspired action.
+Erik's interest in people led him to design and write a 'Changing Course', in response to the collapse of Soviet Communism in Eastern Europe in the early 1990s.
+Aimed at aspiring politicians and young professionals, particularly in former communist countries, the Changing Course provided the basis for the Foundations for Freedom (F4F) training programme of the Initiatives of Change movement, based in Caux, Switzerland.
+Changing Course and F4F highlight the concepts that underpin the moral and ethical foundations for democratic societies from first principles to issues of personal integrity, and ethical and moral behaviour; drawing on the sources of inner introspection that lead to inspired action.

-Erik was a devoted father and surreptitious romantic.
-He married Scottish Medical Practitioner, Sheila Davidson, after proposing to her on their first meeting after years apart.
+A surreptitious romantic, he married Scottish medical practitioner Sheila Davidson, after proposing to her on their first meeting following years apart.
 They were an ideal match sharing their lives and home with many people for almost 40 years.
 He described Sheila as the string to his kite.
-They raised their children, Lindy and Ross, in Staines, Middlesex and moved to Fowlmere, South Cambridgeshire when Sheila retired.
-Never still, it was here he was able to re-ignite his lifelong passion for flying by joining the local gliding club, as well as using his architectural skills to redesign their new home.
+They raised their children, Lindy and Ross, in Staines, Middlesex and moved to Fowlmere, South Cambridgeshire, when Sheila retired.
+Here he was able to re-ignite his lifelong passion for flying by joining the local gliding club, as well as using his architectural skills to redesign their new home.

-Erik died peacefully in Papworth Hospital on 4 September 2008, aged 70, from heart failure.
-He is survived by his wife, two children and his mother.
-He is remembered fondly by all for his quick laugh, his "twinkle", and his passion for sharing life’s deeper concepts with any that would join his conversation.
+Erik died peacefully from heart failure in Papworth Hospital, Cambridge, on 4 September 2008, aged 70.
+He is survived by his wife and two adult children.
+He is remembered fondly for his quick laugh, his "twinkle", and his passion for sharing life’s deeper concepts with any who would join his conversation.